djraw/centreon-docker-stable/readme.md

 Once the installation finished you can edit centreon user to relax host checking (because docker IP may change) and purge the superadmin:
 ```
+Shell into container
+# docker exec -it "centreon-centreon-db-1" sh
+# mysql -p

 DROP USER 'root'@'%';
 USE mysql;
 UPDATE user SET Host='172.17.%' WHERE User='centreon';